 Doing so will help you take advantage of their decisive buying mood.

 Turning affiliate links into custom banner ads can make you tons of sales without much effort.

 Custom banner ads are one of the best ways to boost affiliate sales.
-Especially when you are promoting a limited time offers.
+Especially when you are promoting limited time offers.

-What I like to do is creating custom graphics for affiliate products.
+What I like to do is create custom graphics for affiliate products.
 Since I design these graphics myself, I can test various versions using A/B testing and tweak some design elements from time to time to get the best CTR.

 I’d highly recommend you to use the Advanced Ads WordPress plugin.
 It’s a powerful advertisement manager plugin that allows you to display banner ads, custom graphics, and AdSense ads on your website.

 Not only that, it comes with many features such as click tracking, multimedia ad display, A/B testing, conditional ads display, Ad rotation, and more.
-It will also help you easily monetize your whole blog pages without manual editing by placing Ads between paragraphs.
+It will also help you easily monetize your whole blog pages without manual editing by placing ads between paragraphs.

-6. Eliminate the Distraction
+6. Cross out the Distraction